 - ISP login.
-The login that your ISP gave you logs you in to your Internet service.
-Your service provider gave you this login information in a letter or some other way.
-If you cannot find this login information, contact your service provider. - WiFi network key or password.
+The login that your Internet service provider (ISP) gave you logs you in to your Internet service.
+Your ISP gave you this login information in a letter or some other way.
+If you cannot find this login information, contact your ISP. - WiFi network key, WiFi passphrase, or WiFi password.
 Your router is preset with a unique WiFi network name (SSID) and password for WiFi access.
-This information is on the router label. - Router login.
-This logs you in to the router interface from a web browser as admin.
+This information is on the router label. - NETGEAR account login.
+The free NETGEAR account that you need to register your router and manage your subscriptions.
+If you do not own a NETGEAR account, you can create one. - Router login.
+The router login password that you need to log in to the router with the admin user name when you use a web browser to access the router.

-Use a Web Browser to Access the Router
+Use a web browser to access the router